Link: Dude! Seriously! Shut! Up!

 - In Bartok the Magnificent, there's Bartok himself.
 And also, there's that strange-looking pink snake-like creature with jingling bells, Piloff.

-- This was a favored trope of Don Bluth in general — so much to the point one briefly appeared in his last movie, Titan A.E., and immediately gets shot by a laser.
+- This was a favored trope of Don Bluth in general — so much to the point that a stereotypical one briefly appeared in his last movie, Titan A.E., and immediately gets shot by a laser.

 - The small alien creature in the film Lost in Space that Penny finds.
 Its whole role in the film was to be cute and provide some slapstick.